 Cyber insurance direct premiums written grew 74% in 2021, and standalone policies saw a 92% increase.
 We expect strong growth to continue but rate gains to decelerate as recent rises lead insurers to commit more capacity to cyber risk.

-Growth: we maintain our DPW growth forecast at 8% for 2022 and 6.3% for 2023.
-Direct premiums written grew by 9.6% in 1Q22, in nominal terms.
+Growth: we maintain our DPW growth forecast at 8% for 2023 and 6.3% for 2024.
+Direct premiums written grew by 9.6%, in nominal terms.
 Commercial lines premium. grew 13.5%, and personal lines premiums were up 5.6%.
 We expect strong nominal growth in 2022 as insurers attempt to achieve rate gains that keep up with or exceed loss-cost increases.

 Commercial and Personal insurance rates are converging, with commercial lines increases decelerating slightly from high levels and personal auto and homeowners accelerating in an attempt to catch up with inflation.